thir13en/java-training/docs/list-types.md

 ### LinkedLists
 This is another type of `List`, where the `value` is actually a pointer to the position of memory where our data is kept.
 ![Memory Allocation](img/lists2.png)
+Java's `garbage collection` takes responsability of cleaning the array positions that are not consumed anymore.